CartoDB/pg_schema_triggers/README.md

     Event Name            Description
     --------------------  ----------------------------------------------------
-    stmt.listen.before    Immediately before/after executing LISTEN ...;  the
-    stmt.listen.after     TG_TAG variable is the channel name.
-If the .before trigger raises an exception, the LISTEN will not be permitted.
+    listen                Immediately after executing LISTEN ...;  the TG_TAG variable is the channel name.

     relation.create       New relation (table, view, or index) created;  note that at the point that this event fires, the table's